Deanery of Sumy

-The Roman Catholic Deanery of Sumy is a part of the Diocese of Kharkiv-Zaporizhzhia of the Roman Catholic Church in Ukraine.
+The Deanery of Sumy is a part of the Diocese of Kharkiv-Zaporizhzhia of the Latin Catholic Church in Ukraine.
 It includes four north-eastern Ukrainian towns, Sumy, Romny, Konotop and Shostka.

 The center of the deanery is located on the high right bank of the Psel River (left tributary of the Dnieper), in one of the old districts in the heart of the ancient Ukrainian capital Sumy.
 In the Middle Ages, the town was annexed by the possessions of the Orthodox monastery of St. Sophronius of the Wilderness (near Putivl).
 The unique cave priory, founded by the first Greek missionaries who came to Kievan Rus' from Byzantine, was razed almost to the ground in the 1960s by communists.
 The Church of the Annunciation of the Blessed Virgin Mary, the main church of the deanery, is located in Sumy.

-Other significant Roman Catholic sites in the region include the Church of the Immaculate Conception of the Virgin Mary in Romny, the Church of Our Lady of Fatima in Konotop, and the Church of St. Joseph in Shostka.
+Other significant Latin Catholic sites in the region include the Church of the Immaculate Conception of the Virgin Mary in Romny, the Church of Our Lady of Fatima in Konotop, and the Church of St. Joseph in Shostka.